-But, regardless of your own struggles with procrastination you get to realize that, a lot of people have still forged ahead to achieve a lot with their lives.
+But, in spite of the many valid reasons why people procrastinate, a number of other people have forged ahead to overcome procrastination and achieve a lot with their lives.

 Procrastination is the deliberate act of delaying or postponing to work on a particular project or activity until it gets too late.

 Science says that procrastination is more of a symptom rather than an actual causative factor.
 And it has been believed to be linked to the brain mechanism just as it has been attributed to be a mental health symptom in some cases.